 The site was originally platted as Lot 17, Third Addition, Squaw Valley South Subdivision in 1990.
 One home was constructed on the site, along with a detached garage.
 Bella Homes is proposing a replatting to create 15 residential lots.
-An additional outlot will contain much of the existing pond at the south end of the lot.
+An additional lot will contain much of the existing pond at the south end of the lot.

 A new street will extend from Cameron School Road to the north property line.
 Approximately 280 feet south of the property's north boundary, an additional street will extend to the west.
-Later in this report will be a discussion about whether that street should end in a cul-de-sac, end in a cul-de-sac with the possibility of a future extension, or extend now to the west property line to accommodate a possible future connection with Mathews Drive to the west.
+Later in this report will be a discussion about whether that street should end in a cul-de-sac or extend to the west property line to accommodate a possible future connection with Mathews Drive to the west.
 Applicable Law.
-Laws pertinent to the City Council are Sections 23.302 as described in Attachment B.
+Laws pertinent to the Planning and Zoning Commission are Sections 23.302(3) and 23.302(4) as described in Attachment B.